idircarlos/idircarlos.github.io/_posts/2021-12-22-minishell.md

 3. If we want to send to the background some task we can do it by typing `&` at the end of the command.
 Example: `sleep 10 &`.

 4. On the one hand we can't kill the shell with *Ctrl+C* or *Ctrl+\\* it will be impossible, like a real shell.
 The only way of exiting the shell is by inserting a EOF with *Ctrl+D*.
-On the other hand we can kill processes that we executed in the frontground or background.
+On the other hand we can kill processes that we executed in the foreground or background.

 <img src="../img/msh/pipesandso.png"
      alt="Externs commands"